 - Tax deductions: All the supplies that you’ve been buying become tax deductions!

-- Legal protection of your name: Once registered, another company cannot legally use your business name.
+- Legal protection of your name: Once registered, another company cannot legally use your business name (this varies state to state).

 - Loans and grants: Once you have a registered business, you may be able to qualify for small business loans or small business grants to help grow your business.